API usage agreement

 frameworks or standards should be followed.

-- Specific security requirements should be defined during the
+- Specific security requirements should be defined during

-early stages of the development lifecycle.
+the early stages of the development lifecycle.

-- Specific technologies and techniques designed for supporting
+- Specific technologies and techniques designed for

-to the security requirements.
+analogy to the security requirements.

 - Secure coding standards and practices should be followed.